5T33Z0/Clover-Crate/Devices/README.md

 ### LANInjection
 By default, the built-in property is injected for the NIC.
 This parameter can be used to disable the injection.

+## Addendum

+### About `AAPL,slot-name`
+`AAPL,slot-name` is a key which used in the Devices/Properties section to set the name of the slot where a devices is located.
+Based on this information, the System Profiler lists and categorizes the detected devices present in your system.
+This entry is mostly cosmetic, although some users claim that it is mandatory in some cases.

+The `AAPL,slot-name` property is set by the AppleSMBIOS system kext based on the `_SUN` ACPI property and `DMI` tables.
+That is, `_SUN` specifies an ID in the range of 0-255, where the SMBIOS type 9 table with the corresponding ID is located, from where the slot name and other properties are pulled from.